legacy contamination in leather tannery communities

 Hazaribagh

-Hazaribagh district is in Dhaka, Bangladesh, the most densely populated city in the world.
-Situated on the Buriganga River, the area is famous for its hundreds of leather processing facilities.
-In addition to housing more than 90% of Bangladesh’s tanneries, Hazaribagh is home to 185,000 people, 8–12 thoursand of whom work in the tanneries themselves.
-Human Rights Watch estimated 150 tanneries in the four-square kilometer area of Hazaribagh.
-Serious occupational and environmental hazards put community members at risk of severe long-term health impacts.
-Water, soil and air are all polluted by tannery operations, which have effectively operated without any pollution control mechanisms to protect workers or the surrounding residents.
-Roughly 80% of Bangladesh’s leather production is exported to high-income countries.
-Multiple environmental and human rights groups have raised concerns over the severe environmental conditions surrounding tanning industries in Dhaka for more than a decade.
+Hazaribagh district is in Dhaka, Bangladesh, one of the most densely populated cities in the world.
+Situated on the Buriganga River, the area is renowned for its numerous leather processing facilities.
+In addition to housing more than 90% of Bangladesh’s tanneries, Hazaribagh is home to 185,000 people, 8–12 thousand of whom work in the tanneries themselves.
+Human Rights Watch estimated that there were 150 tanneries in Hazaribagh, a four-square-kilometer area.
+Reports indicate that authorities relocated the tanneries, but community members remain at risk of severe long-term health impacts from serious occupational and environmental hazards.
+Water, soil, and air are all polluted by tannery operations, which operate without effective pollution control mechanisms to protect workers and the surrounding residents.
+High-income countries import roughly 80% of Bangladesh’s leather production.
+Multiple environmental and human rights groups have raised concerns about the severe environmental conditions surrounding tanning industries in Dhaka for over a decade.

 Kamrangirchar

 Kamrangirchar district is adjacent to Hazaribagh and is home to hundreds of informal recycling and factory operations.
-Plastics are recycled to make inexpensive children’s toys, sandals, balloons, and household items.
-Scrap metal is melted down to make kitchen pots and utensils.
+Factories recycle plastics to make inexpensive children’s toys, sandals, balloons, and household items.
+They melt down scrap metal to produce kitchen pots and utensils.
 There are also small textile and foundry operations.
-Like Hazaribagh, Kamrangirchar is home to thousands of workers and families who are exposed to hazardous environmental conditions.
+Similar to Hazaribagh, hazardous environmental conditions expose thousands of workers and their families living in Kamrangirchar.